 Spread of these Phytophthora species via human-mediated means will be rapid and is significant through the commercial movement of infected plants for planting (Ivors et al. 2006; Grünwald et al. 2008a; Prospero et al. 2009).
-Possibilities of spread through other human-mediated means include soil/debris attached to footwear and on the tyres of bikes and cars (Brasier et al. 2007).
+Spread through other human-mediated means includes soil/debris attached to footwear and on the tyres of bikes and cars (Brasier et al. 2007).